 The following conditions apply to grants of assistance for location or information orders:

-- the person requesting assistance for an application for a location or information order must seek a against the other party from the court.
+- the person requesting assistance for an application for a location or information order must seek a costs order against the other party from the court.
 If the other party also has a grant of legal assistance in the matter, this condition does not apply

 Notes on this guideline